 - More than 2,000 ingredients are banned from their products.

-Having worked in the luxury retail industry for beauty, I’m aware that even the most expensive skincare lines can feature ingredients which I consider either drying or potentially irritating.
+Having worked in the luxury retail industry for beauty, I’m aware that even the most expensive skincare lines can feature ingredients which I consider drying or potentially irritating.
 I like that Arbonne are strict with what they include.
-While I’m not qualified to debate the merit of their ingredients list, I do believe Arbonne has great policies in place and being cruelty-free, they’re one of the better options on the market.
+While I’m not qualified to debate the merit of their ingredients list, I do believe the brand has great policies in place.
+Not every company champions cruelty-free.

 They say: “Treat spots and wrinkles in one step and wake up to even better skin”

-I’m not sure about the wrinkles but I’ve definitely awoken to better skin.
-On my first week with the product, I ignored the advice and generously smoothed across my face in the evening.
-(The product advises to initially use every 3 nights and gradually increase.)
+I’m not sure about the wrinkles (I’m in my mid-twenties) but I’ve definitely awoke to better skin!
+On my first week with the product, I ignored the advice and generously slathered across my face in the evening.
+(The product advises to initially use every three nights and increase gradually.)
 A week later, my skin felt dry and looked a little dull.
-I cut back on my usage and this reversed the drying effect.
+I cut back on the usage and this completely reversed the drying effect.

-I wouldn’t say it’s a miracle worker in the sense I awake and bam – spots are gone.
-However, my whiteheads do vanish quicker and my overall complexion is more even.
+The Counter Spot Essence is a product that you slowly begin to fall in love with.
+When I first started using, I didn’t wake up to a flawless complexion.
+But over time, I started to notice my whiteheads vanishing quicker, my skin feeling less irritated, and an overall more even complexion.
 The product has a nice pump attached which dispenses the ideal amount.
 I’ve been using since early July and there’s still product left – suggesting it lasts around 2 months.

 They say: “Spread this light jelly over your face before you hit the sack and let it recharge parched skin while you sleep.
 Good morning, baby soft skin!”